bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 published: true
 language: en
 ---
 People put masks every day.
 They play games in private life and at work.
 The games they play are a nuanced dance, sometimes a deliberate performance, and at other times, an unconscious enactment.
-They portray roles that span the spectrum from positive and constructive to negative and detrimental.\
+They portray roles that span the spectrum from positive and constructive to negative and detrimental.

-\
-At the workplace, it is a stage where we take on various roles—be it the all-knowing leader, the unyielding boss, the amiable manager, the considerate colleague, and many more. **We wear masks to appear more professional, gain appreciation, prevent offense, remain diplomatic, or shield ourselves.** The reasons for wearing these masks are myriad.
-However, the complexity arises when we lose sight of our true selves beneath the masks.
-It becomes problematic when our games hurt others, when manipulation takes precedence over authenticity, and when we want to win at all costs.
+At the workplace, it is a stage where we take on various roles—be it the all-knowing leader, the unyielding boss, the amiable manager, the considerate colleague, and many more. **We wear masks to appear more professional, gain appreciation, prevent offense, remain diplomatic, or shield ourselves.** The reasons for wearing these masks are myriad. **However, the complexity arises when we lose sight of our true selves beneath the masks.
+It becomes problematic when our games hurt others, when manipulation takes precedence over authenticity, and when we want to win at all costs.**

 ## **why do we play?**

 **People play games to win.
-And they usually win emotions.** Depending on the game they play they can win both positive and negative reactions.
+Usually they play to win emotions.** Depending on the game they play they can win both positive and negative reactions.

 ### **Among the most common “winnings” you can find:**